Martín Insaurralde: Second term as mayor

 Insaurralde resigned his post as a member of the Chamber of Deputies to return as a candidate for mayor of Lomas de Zamora in the 2015 Argentine general election.
 He was replaced in the Chamber of Deputies by Luis Cigogna.

 In the primary elections, he obtained 48.63% of the vote, against 22.53% from the Cambiemos alliance, and 15.91% from the United for a New Alternative alliance.

 Insaurralde was re-elected in the October 2015 elections with 47.53% of the vote, against the 26.31% of his closest rival, Gabriel Mercuri of Cambiemos.
 During the 2019 Argentine general election his mandate was re-confirmed, obtaining 59.16% of the vote, against 30.13% obtained by the Together for Change candidate, who was closest.

 In April 2019, Insaurralde launched "Eco Lomas", a programme with an aim of caring for the environment in Lomas de Zamora, and heading for "a greener city with a better quality of life".
 As part of this programme, nine new recycling centres were built across the municipality, and a scheme was set up to provide school pupils with bicycles to incentivise physical activity.

 On 19 September 2021, Insaurralde was tapped as the new Chief of the Cabinet of Ministers of Buenos Aires Province, under Governor Axel Kicillof.
 He replaced Carlos Bianco as part of a cabinet reshuffle following the governing Frente de Todos' defeat in the 2021 primary elections.

+Chief of the Cabinet of Ministers of Buenos Aires province

+Insaurralde assumed office as Cabinet Chief of Buenos Aires Province on 20 September 2021.
+He would serve in this position until 30 September 2023 when several photos were shown by the media of him and his girlfriend Sofia Clérici on board a luxury yacht off the coast of Marbella, in Spain, the publication of these photos would lead to a public scandal that would end with his resignation as the Cabinet Chief.
+Later on 2 October 2023, he would also abandon his candidacy to become a councilor of the Lomas de Zamora Partido.